hyperledger/fabric/docs/source/orderer/ordering_service.md

 consistently updated on peers P1 and P2, and each may inform connected applications that the transaction has been processed.*

-In summary, phase three sees the blocks generated by the ordering service applied consistently to the ledger.
-The strict ordering of transactions into blocks allows each peer to validate that transaction updates are consistently applied across the blockchain network.
+In summary, phase three sees the blocks of transactions created by the ordering service applied consistently to the ledger by the gateway.
+The strict ordering of transactions into blocks allows each peer to validate that transaction updates are consistently applied across the channel.

 For a deeper look at phase 3, refer back to the [Peers](../peers/peers.html#phase-3-validation-and-commit) topic.